404 Errors: Report, monetize and analyse

-After your websites getting more pages and links, the chance that a visitor will follow a dead link to your site exists.
-If a visitor is trying to access a page on your site, the server will report (normally) a 404 error.
-The response is by default some unfriendly page with some spare information about the error which let most visitors stop visiting your site.
-But using the 404 error the right way, you the site owner can collect important information like:
+After your websites getting more pages and links, the chance that a visitor will follow a broken link to your site exists.
+If a visitor is trying to access a page on your site, your 404 error page should provide the visitor a “Not found” error.
+The response is by default some unfriendly page with spare information about the error which let most visitors stop visiting your website.
+By using these 404 errors the right way, it’s possible to collect important information like:

-Using the right tools you’re able to turn 404 errors into a powerful resource:
+Using the right tools you’re able to turn 404 error page into a powerful resource:

 In this tutorial we will show you how-to: